-- Right after inflation, several supplemental air bag system components will be hot.
-Do not touch them; you may severely burn yourself. - No unauthorized changes should be made to any components or wiring of the supplemental air bag system.
-This is to prevent accidental inflation of the supplemental air bag or damage to the supplemental air bag system.

-- Tampering with the supplemental air bag system may result in serious personal injury.
-Tampering includes changes to the steering wheel by placing material over the steering wheel pad or by installing additional trim material around the supplemental air bag system. - Do not attach any objects to the steering wheel pad.
-Also, do not place any objects between any occupant and the steering wheel.
-Such objects may become dangerous projectiles and cause injury if the supplemental air bag inflates. - Work around and on the supplemental air bag system should be done by an authorized NISSAN dealer.
+- No unauthorized changes should be made to any components or wiring of the supplemental air bag system.
+This is to prevent accidental inflation of the supplemental air bag or damage to the supplemental air bag system. - Do not make unauthorized changes to your vehicle's electrical system, suspension system or front end structure.
+This could affect proper operation of the supplemental air bag system. - Tampering with the supplemental air bag system may result in serious personal injury.
+Tampering includes changes to the steering wheel by placing material over the steering wheel pad or by installing additional trim material around the supplemental air bag system. - Work around and on the supplemental air bag system should be done by an authorized NISSAN dealer.
 Installation of electrical equipment should also be done by an authorized NIS-SAN dealer.
 The yellow SRS wiring should not be modified or disconnected.
-Unauthorized electrical test equipment and probing devices should not be used on the supplemental air bag system.

-• SRS wiring harnesses are covered with yellow insulation either just before the harness connectors or over the complete harness for easy identification.
+Unauthorized electrical test equipment and probing devices should not be used on the supplemental air bag system. - SRS wiring harnesses are covered with yellow insulation either just before the harness connectors or over the complete harness for easy identification.